ryantodd1/Complex-Numbers/README.md

 The <cmath> library is included, and the following functions are curently able to except complex numbers { exp , log , pow , sin , cos , tan }

-Four other functions are included
+Other functions are included
-{ Re , Im , mod , conj }
+{ Re , Im , mod , conj , arg }
-Re(z) returns the real part of the complex number Im(z) returns the imaginary part of the complex number mod(z) returns the modulus "absolute value" of the complex number conj(z) returns the complex conjugate of the complex number -> z  (z.re -1*z.im)
+Re(z)   returns the real part of the complex number Im(z)   returns the imaginary part of the complex number mod(z)  returns the modulus "absolute value" of the complex number conj(z) returns the complex conjugate of the complex number -> z  (z.re -1*z.im) arg(z)  returns the principal angle of the complex number (-180 , 180]